-Each year Creative New Zealand provides funding to city and district councils for distributing in their area.
+CCS helps to fund local arts projects.
+Each year Creative New Zealand provides funding to city and district councils to distribute in their area.
 The scheme supports more than 1,800 projects every year.
 Applications are made directly to your local council and closing dates vary.

 Mostly under $2,000

 CCS Brochure - Funding for Local Arts (pdf 168KB)

 To get funding through CCS your arts project must do at least one of the following: